Most U.S. Citizens Oppose Sanctuary Cities, Poll Reveals

 — Donald J. Trump (@realDonaldTrump) February 21, 2017

 One of the ways Trump figured out was to starve these sanctuary cities of federal funding.
-Apart from this, Kelly is also likely to hire several new immigration enforcement agents with authority to detain and deport anyone who is found to have arrived or is staying illegally in the U.S. This move, according to experts is set to end up in a showdown between the federal government and sanctuary cities.
-Currently, the top ten sanctuary cities in the U.S. receive more than $2.27 billion in federal funding for several programs.
+Apart from this, Kelly is also likely to hire several new immigration enforcement agents with authority to detain and deport anyone who is found to have arrived or is staying illegally in the U.S. This move, according to experts, is set to end up in a showdown between the federal government and sanctuary cities.
+Currently, the top 10 sanctuary cities in the U.S. receive more than $2.27 billion in federal funding for several programs.
 More than 77 percent of the poll respondents said that they support comprehensive immigration reform.
 Only 23 percent opposed President Trump’s move.

 @realDonaldTrump CALIFORNIANS DON'T WANT SANCTUARY CITIES PLEASE HELP MR.PRESIDENTE✌#LATINOS4TRUMP pic.twitter.com/aiHE0VFwCx